david-tejada/rango/readme.md

 - `copy link <hint>`: It copies the url address to the clipboard.
 - `blank <hint>`: It opens the link in a new tab.
 - `hints toggle`: It shows and hides the hints.
+- `hint bigger`: It increases the size of the hints
+- `hint smaller`: It decreases the size of the hints

 ### Customizing Hints Font